 Some spring waters have higher TDS, while others have low levels.
 But it is rightly comparable to your regular tap water.
 It is sourced from underground water, called spring, and none of it is sourced from surface water.

 Springwater is misleading and might not differ much from your regular unfiltered tap water.
 Therefore, it might contain all impurities and contaminants you should not consume regularly.

 Therefore, the RO system is a better option because it produces practical results and removes any impurities or contaminants from your drinking water.
 It is not based on some marketing concepts that spring water companies manipulate people.

 Reverse Osmosis is a powerful water filtrations process that eliminates various impurities and contaminants.
 It is more efficient than most other filtrations and purification processes.

-Only mineral and alkaline water have better results in terms of tastes, and alkaline water can take the acidity that RO process can sauce since it removes some essential minerals like magnesium and calcium.
+Only mineral and alkaline water have better results in terms of tastes, and alkaline water can take the acidity that the RO process can sauce since it removes some essential minerals like magnesium and calcium.

 Apart from that, Reverse Osmosis is the best water filtration process that produces clean drinking water in our faucet.
-Moreover, its installation is not that difficult, and you can go for different under-the-counter installation options for your kitchen in your home or at the office.
+Moreover, its installation is not that difficult, and you can go for different under-the-counter installation options for your kitchen in your home or office.